awsdocs/aws-lambda-developer-guide/doc_source/API_InvokeAsync.md

 The runtime or runtime version specified is not supported\.
 HTTP Status Code: 502

+ **ResourceConflictException**
+The resource already exists, or another operation is in progress\.
+HTTP Status Code: 409

  **ResourceNotFoundException**
-The resource \(for example, a Lambda function or access policy statement\) specified in the request does not exist\.
+The resource specified in the request does not exist\.
 HTTP Status Code: 404

  **ServiceException**